Archive

 Today is the day when all that changed.
 The following email arrived in this morning marking the end to my use of Komplett.

 So what now?
 Komplett have always been a consistent company and decent to deal with.
-Well basically any company incapable of transferring account or even telling customers opening about the issues isn’t a company I want to deal with.
-(I had to google it to find out what was going on – to komplett, a graphic at the top of the homepage isn’t enough, correct place is a link on the login page)
+Well basically any company incapable of transferring account or even telling customers openly about the issues isn’t a company I want to deal with.
+(I had to google it to find out what was going on – to komplett, a graphic at the top of the homepage isn’t enough, especially a graphic that isn’t the default graphic, correct place is a link on the login page)

 In the end it has worked out better for me.
 We ended up with a large account with one of the supplier that the likes of Komplett use.
 Basically we are ending up saving another 2-5% of komplett prices, and we get things quite a bit faster, generally next day delivery.